-Plain and Simple Black-eyed Peas
+Plain and Simple Black-Eyed Peas

 Serve these with fresh sliced onions and tomatoes, hot cornbread and

 A heavenly meal for a Texan, a Southerner or anyone who can enjoy a meal that doesn't necessarily include a big hunk of meat.

-Cover, bring to boil, reduce heat and simmer about 1-1/2 hours, or until peas are tender.
+- Cover, bring to boil, reduce heat and simmer about 1-1/2 hours, or until peas are tender.
 During cooking, check water level and add more, if necessary.
 Taste, and add salt if desired.

 Obviously, fresh peas will cook in much less time than dried peas.
 The same method can be used as with dried peas, using salt pork.
 Just cook them until they are tender.
 If you are lucky enough to get a fresh "mess" of peas from someone's garden and shell them yourself, be sure to leave plenty of "snaps" (unshelled, broken (snapped) pieces about 1-1/2 inches long) for flavor.

 The salt pork used to season the peas never reached the table at my house when I was growing up.
 When I was little, my mother used to give it to me to eat -- I loved it.
 Probably no worse for kids than today's junk food.
 The lean part of salt pork is delicious.
 The fat part is easily stripped away; then you can put the lean back in with your cooked black-eyes.
 Give the fat to the cats; they'll fight over it.

 Makes 4 servings.

 Prep time: 15 Min; Cooking time: 3 Hrs 45 Min; Total time: 4 Hrs